SteveGeyer/Firefly/README.md

 # The Hardware Components

-The picture at the top of this page shows all the necessary components to fly in a contest.
+The picture at the top of this page shows all the necessary components to fly in a competition.
 This picture is one of our actual systems as demonstrated by the rubber band to holding the Multi-Protocol Transmitter Module to an Arduino.
 We should probably spec and use a more reliable mounting technique.